akchaud5/CreativeForgeAI/readme.md

-# 🚀 Creative AI Pipeline
+# 🚀 CreativeForge AI: Text to 3D Pipeline

 A powerful end-to-end application that transforms text prompts into images and 3D models using Openfabric's AI apps and a local LLM.